cjmartin/launchcalendar.org/_posts/2025-05-14-chang-zheng-2d-unknown.md

 videos: []
 images: []
 ---
 A Chang Zheng 2D launched 12 ADASPACE satellites for the Space Computing Constellation at 04:12 UTC on May 14, 2025 from Jiuquan.
 The mission tests inter-satellite laser links and AI-powered in-orbit data processing for an Earth observation data network.
 This was the fourth CZ-2D launch of the year.
+The satellites were intended for Sun-synchronous orbit, supporting the creation of an Earth image data network.